DanOvando/marlin/docs/articles/recruitment-dynamics.md

 ```

 The competitive bottleneck is set by conditions at the origin patch.
-This matters for MPAs: a protected patch with high SSB produces recruits
-that survive the local density-dependent filter and then spread to
-neighboring (potentially fished) patches.
-In the case of an MPA acting
+pre-dispersal density dependence will all else being equal dampen the
+effects of MPAs; as spawning biomass approaches carrying capacity inside
+the MPA, the marginal benefits to recruitment will decrease, as density
+dependent mortality of larvae will increase as the MPA fills up with
+biomass, reducing the value of the MPA as a larval source beyond a given
-as a *larval source*. `recruit_home_range` directly controls how far
+point. `recruit_home_range` directly controls how far that subsidy
-that subsidy reaches — short dispersal keeps benefits local, long
+reaches — short dispersal keeps dispersal local, long dispersal spreads
-dispersal spreads them across the domain.
-This timing of density
+them across the domain.
+This timing of density dependence might be
-dependence might be appropriate for spawning aggregations where density
+appropriate for spawning aggregations where density dependence happens
-dependence happens as a result of predator aggregations on large
+as a result of predator aggregations on large spawning events.
-spawning events.

 ### 4. Post-Dispersal (`post_dispersal`)